kapouer/matchdom/README.md

 Sets current node content to merged field.

 If it's used in an attribute, also removes the attribute containing the expression.

+Can be used with attr filter to set a value to an attribute and content at the same time.

 ### or:str